RadialDevGroup/ombudsman/management/NEW_EMPLOYEE_SCHEDULE.md

 ### First Day
 - Paperwork (takes about an hour)
-- This is when Ben should communicate to developers about the new hire’s schedule and who they will be shadowing
+- Developers will be told about the new hire’s schedule and who they will be shadowing
 - Take photo and add to website
 - Meet and greet/team lunch
 - Go over [Company Values](../employee_expectations/VALUES.md)